BCV-Uniandes/PLA-Net/README.md

 We provide trained models available for download in the following [link](http://157.253.243.19/PLA-Net/).

 ## Usage
+To train each of the components of our method: LM, LM+Advs, LMPM and PLA-Net please refer to planet.sh file and run the desired models.

-To evaluate each of the components of our method: LM, LM+Advs, LMPM and PLA-Net please run the corresponding bash file.
+To evaluate each of the components of our method: LM, LM+Advs, LMPM and PLA-Net please run the corresponding bash file in the inference folder.